ljpatrick/marxpaint/docs/README.txt

                  slideshow, from slowest to fastest.
 Choose the leftmost setting to disable automatic advancement -- you will need to press a key or click to go to the next slide (see below).

+                 Note: The slowest setting does not automatically advance through the slides.
+Use it for when you want to step through them manually.

                  When you're ready, click the "Play" button to begin the slideshow.
 (Note: If you hadn't selected ANY images, then